tradle/multi-hyperbee/README.md

 In the prior design we had a primary hyperbee and sparse replicas of other peers' primary hyperbees.
 In the new design the full object is not replicated to the peers, only its diff (this design eliminated the ping-pong problem of the prior design as the store is not replicated).

-In this design we have 2 hyperbees into which we write, `store` and `diff`.
-Store contains a full set of fresh objects (and their older versions, as does any hypercore).
-Diff contains only the specially formatted  objects (our custom CRDT format) that represent modifications to local objects.
-Every peer replicates other peers' diff hyperbees (but not the store).
+In this design we have 2 hyperbees into which we write, `store` and `diff`. `Store` contains a full set of fresh objects (and their older versions, as does any hypercore). `Diff` contains only the specially formatted  objects (our custom CRDT format) that represent modifications to local objects.
+Every peer replicates other peers' `diff` hyperbees (but not the `store`).
-Upon diff hyperbee getting an update() event, we apply diff to the store.
+Upon `diff` hyperbee getting an update() event, we apply the received diff object to the store using the algo below:

 For the CRDT algorithm to do its magic, we first rewind to the proper object version and then apply local diffs and a newly arrived remote diff: